 For more detailed information on cabbage aphid, please see our main Aphid, Cabbage article.

 Cabbage aphids tend to build up in fall brassicas.
+Cabbage, cauliflower, broccoli and Brussels sprouts are most severely affected, but other crops may become infested.
 These are gray-green aphids with a waxy coating that makes them appear whitish gray.
 Winged aphids arrive, and produce colonies of wingless nymphs that also reproduce.
+They overwinter as eggs, which are laid on the undersides of leaves of the same crops or weeds that were fed on during the summer.
+There are multiple summer generations and potential for huge population growth, especially where long-season crops (e.g. Brussels sprouts) are infested early.
 Colonies tend to form in younger, upper leaves, in cabbage heads, between cauliflower curds, or in long-season brassicas such as Brussels sprouts.
-Large colonies can stunt plants or cause curled leaves, and will contaminate harvested parts.
+Dense colonies may develop, which can stunt plants or cause curled leaves, and will contaminate harvested parts.

 There is a range of chemistries available among insecticides labeled for this pest: including pyrethroids and organophosphates, neonicotinoids, pymetorzine, and insecticidal soap.
 Note plant back limitations or limits on which brassicas are allowed.
 Always uses a spreader sticker to obtain better coverage and more insecticide persistence.
 Insecticidal soaps are capable of reducing cabbage aphid and are relatively easy on natural enemies.
 Soap are quite effective as long as the material contacts the pest at the time of application, but they have no residual activity once they have dried.
 Ensure good coverage of the undersides of leaves.
 Several applications may be needed.
 See the New England Vegetable Management Guide for current chemical recommendations.